cryptid-megalodon/prediction-trader/README.md

 able to do this on two markets so my sample size is small.

 I found multiple markets that were very far from the LLM's prediction.
-One was a market based on the outcome of a reality TV show ([Who will win the Beast Games](https://polymarket.com/event/who-will-win-the-beast-games?tid=1742327690961)).
+One was a market based on the outcome of a reality TV show (i.e. [Who will win the Beast Games?](https://polymarket.com/event/who-will-win-the-beast-games?tid=1742327690961)).
 The market heavily favored one player winning the market.
 The LLM was determined to trade against this outcome because reality TV shows are "notoriously hard to predict".
 This market comment section contains numerous posts accusing people of insider trading the market.
 The show was filmed with